zama-ai/concrete-ml/docs/advanced-topics/compilation.md

 ## A simple Concrete-Numpy example

 While Concrete-ML hides away all the Concrete-Numpy code that performs model inference, it can be useful to understand how Concrete-Numpy code works.
 Here is an toy example for a simple linear regression model on integers.
-Note that this is just an example to illustrate compilation concepts, we recommend using the [built-in models](../built-in-models/linear.md) which provide linear regression out of the box.
+Note that this is just an example to illustrate compilation concepts.
+Generally, it is recommended to use the [built-in models](../built-in-models/linear.md), which provide linear regression out of the box.

 ```python
 import numpy